-- 6) Discuss how the use of Medication Assisted Treatment (MAT) is incorporated into RSAT program to address opioid use for both in-custody and aftercare participants. - 7) Provide an implementation workplan (use Attachment D template provided) that includes an outline of the project's major phases and milestones through goals and objectives that are SMART: specific, measurable, achievable, relevant, and time-specific.
+- 6) Discuss how the use of Medication Assisted Treatment (MAT) and Mental Health Services are incorporated into RSAT program to address opioid use for both incustody and aftercare participants. - 7) Provide an implementation workplan (use Attachment E template provided) that includes an outline of the project's major phases and milestones through goals and objectives that are SMART: specific, measurable, achievable, relevant, and time- specific.

-- 8) How many in-custody participants were served in year-one of your project? - 9) How many in-custody participants will be served in year-two of your project? - 10) How many aftercare participants were served in year-one of your project? - 11) How many aftercare participants will be served in year-two of your project? - 12) Please describe how your project provides aftercare services relative to the required elements in the RSAT program design as listed below.
-Please address each element in your response. - Aftercare services to those individuals who have completed the in-jail component of the RSAT program for up to one year; - Collaboration with and coordination between the in-jail treatment program and other social service and rehabilitation programs, education and job training, parole supervision, halfway houses, self-help, and peer group programs; - Collaboration with local authorities and organizations involved in substance abuse treatment to assist in the providing MAT and the placement of program participants into community substance abuse treatment facilities or nonresidential aftercare services upon release; and - Coordination of all aftercare services with local Substance Abuse and Mental Health Services Administration-funded departments that address the needs of the RSAT target population.
+- 8) How many in-custody participants were served in year-two of your project? - 9) How many in-custody participants will be served in year-three of your project? - 10) How many aftercare participants were served in year-two of your project? - 11) How many aftercare participants will be served in year-three of your project? - 12) Please describe how your project provides aftercare services relative to the required elements in the RSAT program design as listed below.
+Please address each element in your response. - Aftercare services to those individuals who have completed the in-jail component of the RSAT program for up to one year; - Collaboration with and coordination between the in-jail treatment program and other social service and rehabilitation programs, education and job training, parole supervision, halfway houses, self-help, and peer group programs; - Collaboration with local authorities and organizations involved in substance abuse treatment to assist in the providing Mental Health Services and MAT and the placement of program participants into community substance abuse treatment facilities or non-residential aftercare services upon release; and - Coordination of all aftercare services with local Substance Abuse and Mental Health Services Administration-funded departments that address the needs of the RSAT target population.